 If you have recently stepped into the world of digital photography, you may be wondering how to take black & white photos with a digital camera.
-Don’t worry.
-All you need is a top-rated digital camera and some good shooting skills.
-But that’s where we come in.
+Basically, all you need is a top-rated digital camera and some good shooting skills.
+Grayscale monochrome filters are available in both DSLRs and smartphone native cameras.
+These tools, found in the settings menu alongside effects such as sepia, allow you to create black-and-white images.
+Alternatively, you can capture photos in color and later apply a black-and-white filter during post-production.

 Budding digital photographers tend to take black and white images for creative effect.
 There is just something cool and iconic about monochromatic photography, particularly if you are attempting to capture a retro feel of some kind.
 After all, it was decades upon decades before cameras could capture shots in color.
 If you want some contemporary creativity then you should learn how to take a double exposure with a digital camera.